 Summary: I would propose to you that it is not important who was the very first to celebrate "Memorial Day".
 What is important is that Memorial Day was established.

-Introduction: Memorial Day, originally called Decoration Day, is a day of remembrance for those who have died in our nation's service.
+Memorial Day, originally called Decoration Day, is a day of remembrance for those who have died in our nation's service.
 There are many stories as to its actual beginnings, with over two dozen cities and towns laying claim to being the birthplace of "Memorial Day."
 There is also evidence that organized women's groups in the South were decorating graves before the end of the Civil War.
-A hymn published in 1867, "Kneel Where Our Loves are Sleeping" by Nella L. Sweet carried the dedication "To The Ladies of the South who are Decorating the Graves of the Confederate Dead" (Source: Duke University's Historic American Sheet Music, 1850-1920).
+A hymn published in 1867, "Kneel Where Our Loves are Sleeping" by Nella L. Sweet was a dedication, "To The Ladies of the South who are Decorating the Graves of the Confederate Dead" (Source: Duke University's Historic American Sheet Music, 1850-1920; Cilla McCain’s Blog).

-Proposition: I would propose to you that it is not important who was the very first to celebrate "Memorial Day".
+I would propose to you that it is not important who was the very first to celebrate "Memorial Day".
 What is important is that Memorial Day was established.
-"Memorial Day" is not about division.
-It is about reconciliation; it is about coming together to honor those who gave their all.
+"Memorial Day" is about coming together to honor those who gave their all.

-Transitional Sentence: Traditional observance of Memorial Day has diminished over the years.
+Traditional observance of Memorial Day has diminished over the years.
 Many Americans today have forgotten the meaning and traditions of "Memorial Day."
-At many cemeteries, the graves of the fallen are increasingly ignored, neglected.
-Most people no longer remember the proper flag etiquette for the day.
-While there are towns and cities that still hold Memorial Day parades, many have not held a parade in decades.
+At many cemeteries, the graves of the fallen are increasingly ignored and neglected.